DefectDojo/ui2-incubating/README.md

 ## Setup for local development
 Spinning up the local ReactJS environment on port 3000 and a local DefectDojo backend will create CORS conflicts.

+> Due to a current bug, the current password should be input with a trailing space.
+If you get some errors and have not tried that, please do.

 ### Assumptions
 - Your local react app runs on port 3000.
 - You have a local DefectDojo instance running at localhost port 8080.